p3nGu1nZz/plasma-arc/README.md

 By utilizing WebGPU, we take advantage of its advanced graphics and compute capabilities to run our simulation efficiently on a wide range of devices.
 This allows us to offload heavy computations to the GPU, achieving smoother and more responsive visualizations.
 The modular design aligns with industry standards like Unreal Engine 5, ensuring familiarity and ease of use for developers.

+## Live Demo
+You can find a live demo of the engine here: [Plasma Arc Engine Demo](https://huggingface.co/spaces/p3nGu1nZz/plasma-arc)

 ## Features
 - High-performance plasma arc simulation
 - Realistic visualizations using WebGPU